-All the files outside of applications that are under a particular user name.
+All the files outside of applications that are under a particular user account.
 Are grouped into another set.
-And that includes the files, folders and setup of that user name.
+And that includes the files, folders and setup of that user account.

-The system files and network settings are another group.
+The system files, system preference and network settings are another group.

 By putting a check mark against the file set you want.
-You can pick to migrate just a certain set of files.
+You can pick to migrate just a certain group of files.
 Or migrate everything.